 Born in Northern Bay Area California.
-Currently living and working in Brooklyn.
+Currently living and working in Oakland, California.

 The experiences I had growing up in a bicultural family fuel the imagery and emotional quality of my work.
 Over time, I began to recognize cultural dichotomies and to accommodate conflicting viewpoints based on context.
 With a constantly shifting sense of identity, I explore imagery through my work that is informed by images, emotions, and memory.
 Painting in layers, I use masking techniques to jumble formal qualities such as abstraction and realistic representation.
 Recently, I have sourced imagery from Google Street View, the NASA API and social media networks as a way to trace the effect technology has on the construction of images.
 The combination of divergent elements suggests a pluralistic reality bridging the historical framework of painting, self and the influence of technology on image making.